AlexandreMrozinski/Resume/README.md

 ##

-Thanks to <a href="https://github.com/Allan-gitrepos">Allan Victor</a> for this code
+Thanks to <a href="https://github.com/Allan-gitrepos">Allan Victor</a> for this code.